 Chart 1 illustrates that sellers have received greater and greater prices over the past 20 years as interest rates dropped.
-But be alert, this will not be the trend moving out of a zero-bound interest rate condition.
+But be alert, this will not be the trend moving out of a zero-bound interest rate condition, experienced until 2015.
 Interest rates cannot drop for the next couple of decades.
-Short-term rates are already near zero — and the Fed will not go negative.
+Short-term rates are still near zero — and the Fed will not go negative.
 Expect rates to rise over the next 30 years (except during recessions).

 As interest rates rise, the interest portion of monthly payments on new mortgages rises.
 The result is a reduction in the portion of each payment that goes toward amortizing the loan principal.
 The smaller the principal loan amount, the less price sellers can get from buyers.
 It is axiomatic.